 Located on a 2,000-acre campus in the city of Gainesville, the University of Florida is a public research university and a senior member of the State University System of Florida.
 With nearly 50,000 students, UF is the third largest university in the state of Florida, and the eight largest single-campus university in the country.
 The school seeks to challenge convention, striving to see the potential in the world and make a positive difference.
 With some of the country’s top faculty, and a commitment to influential research, UF is an innovative, world-class university.

 The University of Florida’s Warrington College of Business Administration comprises the Heavener School of Business, the Fisher School of Accounting, and the Hough Graduate School of Business.
-The Heavener School offers Bachelor of Science in Business Administration degrees with majors in finance, economics, management, information systems, and marketing.
+The Heavener School offers Bachelor of Science in Business Administration with a concentration in marketing.
+Students within the concentration study: